This article will explain what Replay Mod settings you can find in the mods menu and recorded replay list.

 - File (replay video) length.

-- Name of the file, which you can find in the "replay_recordings" folder which is located in .minecraft folder.
+- Name of the file, which you can find in the "replay_recordings" folder, located in your Minecraft directory.
+Exact locations of the Replay Mod folders can be found below.

-- You can change the name of your files by clicking on the "Rename" button, and you can delete your files by clicking on the "Delete" button.
+- You can change your files' names by clicking on the "Rename" button, and you can delete your files by clicking on the "Delete" button.

 - To load a replay file, select it from the list and click the load button (or double-click on the file).